- -

 by Binnur Karaevli

-s I began researching Women Who Dare two years ago, I had no intention of making a film about Turkish women.
+s I began researching Voices Unveiled two years ago, I had no intention of making a film about Turkish women.
 I was more interested in making a film that followed up on the themes of my previous documentary, Searching for Paradise which was all about coming to terms with Western education and Eastern heritage, as it were.

 n fact when I started out, the title of my new film was, Where East Meets West.
 However, the last time I was in Istanbul, I spent a lot of time walking down the narrow cobblestone streets and talking to all kinds of people.
 And as I sat sipping Turkish coffee by the beautiful Bosphorus, my ideas for my new film started to shift.